Equivalent Fractions With Number Lines

 Beyond the Basics: Using Number Lines for Comparing Fractions

 Number lines are not limited to finding equivalent fractions; they're also invaluable for comparing fractions.
-Now, by plotting two or more fractions on the same number line, you can instantly see which fraction is larger or smaller.
+By plotting two or more fractions on the same number line, you can instantly see which fraction is larger or smaller.
 The fraction further to the right on the number line always represents the larger value.

 Practical Examples and Exercises